neilm813/csharp-demos/algorithms/schedules/data_structures.md

 - Time complexities should be as follows:
   - Array Queue: enqueue: O(1), dequeue: O(n), size: O(1), front: O(1)
   - Linked List Queue: enqueue: O(1), dequeue: O(1), size: O(1), front: O(1)

+### W2 Wed

+- compareQueues
+  - Write a method on the Queue class that, given another queue, will return whether they are equal (same items in same order).
+  - Use ONLY the provided queue methods, do not manually index the queue items via bracket notation, use no extra array or objects.
+  - Restore the queues to their original state
+- queueIsPalindrome
+  - Write a method on the Queue class that returns whether or not the queue is a palindrome
+  - Use only 1 stack as additional storage (no additional arrays / objects).
+  - Do not manually index the queue via bracket notation, use the provided queue methods and stack methods, restore the queue to original order when done.